alexfdez1010/talk-huggingface/Readme.md

 ## Slides

-You can find the slides at `presentation.pdf`.
+You can find the slides at `slides.pdf`.

 ## Demos